99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Lambda function: invoke / expose the REST API
 - HTTP: HTTP endpoints even on-premise / ABL (HTTP API)
 - AWS Services: Any AWS service API with gateway (HTTP API)
-- Websockets: two-way interactive communicatio. between browser and server, enable stateful apps. server can push info to client used in real-time apps like chat, collab platforms, multiplayer games.
+- Websockets: two-way interactive communication. between browser and server, enable stateful apps. server can push info to client used in real-time apps like chat, collab platforms, multiplayer games.
   Client connects to API Gateway, it gives a Connection ID, lambda uses logic and stores in DB the connection ID, it uses a Connection URL Callback to send data to client.
 You can use Routing to reroute to a specific backend when the connection is open (for example to do CRUD different backends)

 In AWS API Gateway, API keys by themselves do not grant access to execute an API.
-They need to be associated with a usage plan, and that usage plan then determines which API stages and methods the API key can access. added to a usage plan by calling the "CreateUsagePlanKey" method!!
+They need to be associated with a usage plan, and that usage plan then determines which API stages and methods the API key can access. added to a usage plan by calling the "CreateUsagePlanKey" method

 Mapping templates: ex: You can transform the incoming JSON into a valid XML message for the SOAP backend interface using mapping templates